cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * Video [Top 10 Most Incredible Time Capsule Findings](https://www.youtube.com/watch?v=d9tNcboMwTE)

 ## [Repetition Is The Key To Mastery](#repetition-is-the-key-to-mastery)
 Be honest: when you started your first sprint did you think something like "OMG 13 weeks ... so long"?
-But you were able to finish the sprint on your own or together with your Circle.
-But to develop mastery in the digital connected knwowledge society of the 21st century you have to continue to practice.
-To become an [expert](https://en.wikipedia.org/wiki/Expert) in a domain it might take 10.000 hours or 10 years.
+But you were able to finish the sprint.
+To develop mastery in the digital connected knowledge society of the 21st century you have to continue to practice.
+To become an [expert](https://en.wikipedia.org/wiki/Expert) in a domain might take up to 10.000 hours or 10 years.

 **Exercise (15 minutes):**

-Reflect on the organization of the circle in this sprint (e.g. day&time of weekly, timeboxes, tools to use in the circle) and decide what you would continue to do or change in another sprint (please add ideas and improvements at [lernos.fider.io](https://lernos.fider.io/)):
+Reflect on the organization of the circle in this sprint (e.g. day & time of weekly, timeboxes, tools to use in the circle) and decide what you would continue to do or change in another sprint (please add ideas and improvements at [lernos.fider.io](https://lernos.fider.io/)):

-* ...<br/><br/>
+* ...
-* ...<br/><br/>
+* ...
-* ...<br/><br/>
+* ...

 Decide if you want to stay together in this Circle for the next sprint:

 _yes / no_

 If yes but somebody wants to leave the circle that's totally fine.
-Perhaps you onboard other members to increase diversity in the circle:
+Perhaps you onboard other members to increase diversity in the circle (you can use the [Circlefinder App](https://circlefinder.app) to find new cirlce members):

 1. ...
 1. ...